camunda/camunda-docs/docs/self-managed/setup/guides/ingress-setup.md

 import TabItem from "@theme/TabItem";

 :::caution
-Camunda 8 Self-Managed will be deprecating the Separated ingress setup for v8.7 releases and newer.
-For new installations, we recommend using the **Combined setup** to ensure a smooth upgrade experience.
+The separated Ingress configuration has been deprecated in version 8.6.
+To ensure a smooth upgrade experience for new installations, we recommend using the **combined Ingress setup**.
 :::

 Camunda 8 Self-Managed has multiple web applications and gRPC services.
 Both can be accessed externally using Ingress.
 There are two ways to do this: